Last updated 15 February 2019

 Consequences of unfair treatment

-The police are legally bound to follow the requirements outlined above.
+Police are legally bound to follow the requirements outlined above.
 A failure to comply with them may result in the officers being personally penalised.
 In addition, any confession obtained in an interview in which these procedures have not been followed may be inadmissible as evidence.

 When doubt exists about the fairness of an interrogation of a person with a disability or the voluntariness of a confession, an application should be made to the court to exclude such evidence.